German soldiers at the gates of the captured Belgian fort Bonsel. May 1940

 The organization of the French armed forces, their strategy, operational and tactical art froze at the level of the First World War.
 The French did not pay much attention to the development of advanced military equipment, and the Germans gained an advantage in aviation, communications, anti-tank and anti-aircraft weapons.
 The French generals basically remained in the military thought in the past, slept through new processes in the development of military art.
 The French proceeded from a defensive strategy, believed that the enemy, as in the previous war, would exhaust its forces in a positional struggle.
 France spent huge amounts of money and paid great attention to improving well-equipped fortified lines on the western border.
 The French thought that the Germans would get bogged down by storming the Maginot line, and then it would be possible to build up reserves, pull up troops from the colonies, and launch a counterattack, taking advantage of the material and military advantage over Germany.

 As a result, they were in no hurry with total mobilization; they continued their generally peaceful life.
 The “strange war” on the Western Front continued until the German strike.
 Holland and Belgium were in no hurry to establish military cooperation with the French and British.
 They emphasized their neutrality.
 The allies reigned flawed defensive strategy, giving the initiative to the enemy.
-Divisions Tanks and aviation were evenly stretched along the front.
+Divisions, tanks and aircraft were evenly stretched along the front.
 Strategic reserves in case of an unexpected breakthrough of the Germans were not formed.
 The rear defensive lines were not prepared.
 There wasn’t even such a thought!
-The generals looked at politicians, waiting for an imminent peace.
-The lull at the front was seen as evidence that the German leadership would soon seek peace with England and France in order to organize a common “crusade” against Russia.
+The generals looked at politicians, waiting for a speedy peace.
+The lull at the front was seen as evidence that the German leadership would soon seek peace with England and France in order to organize a common "crusade" against Russia.
 Officers and soldiers were also convinced that signing a peace with Germany was a matter of time.
 Even if the Germans try to attack, they will be stopped on the Maginot line, and then they will try to agree.
-Therefore, they killed time by playing football, cards, watched imported movies, listened to music, made novels with ladies.
+Therefore, they killed time by playing football, cards, watched imported movies, listened to music, made romance with ladies.
 The fighting in Norway at first alerted the military, but it was still quiet on the French border.
-Thus, on the whole, society and the army believed that the Germans would not climb to storm the impregnable forts, and sooner or later they would seek a compromise.
+Thus, in general, society and the army believed that the Germans would not climb to storm the impregnable forts, and sooner or later they would seek a compromise.